kuzzleio/kuzzle-device-manager/doc/2/concepts/digital-twins-devices-assets/index.md

 - reception of data directly in the format accepted by the Kuzzle IoT Platform (see `device-manager/devices:receiveMeasures`)
 - reception of raw data and normalization by a `Decoder`

-The normalized measurements then systematically pass through the Ingestion Pipeline in order to be used by the Rules Engine.
+The normalized measurements then systematically pass through the Ingestion Pipeline in order to be used by the [Event System](/core/2/guides/develop-on-kuzzle/event-system/).

 ## Assets